Soft-Contact/resto/specs/resto_json_api.md

 * ``baseUnit`` - the base unit of this wastage row's article, e.g. a bottle, BTL.
 Note: this is only shown when ``useStorageDistribution`` is set to ``true``
 * ``baseUnitInSIUnits`` - base unit in SI units, e.g. how many grams in a kilogram.
 Note that this defaults to 1 for all units that can have different sizes, in 1/1000 parts.
 Note: this is only shown when ``useStorageDistribution`` is set to ``true``
 * ``purchasePriceWithTax`` - The purchase price of a base unit of this wastage row's article including tax at the time of the wastage
 * ``purchaseTax`` - The purchase tax percentage applied to the purchase of this wastage row's article.
-Given as a whole number, e.g 24% is given as 24.
+Given as a whole number if possible, decimal number otherwise, e.g 24% is given as 24 and 25.5% as 25.5.

 <a name="inventory"></a>
 ### Inventory